[disclaim]This post contains affiliate links.[/disclaim]

 Originally, I was making the poke cake with champagne and raspberry jello, so those were already in the cake to make it moist.
-Then, I added 1/2 cup of flavored vodkas.
+Then, I added 1/2 cup of flavored vodkas mixed together.
 I mixed strawberry vodka and whipped cream vodka, added it to the cake, and stirred it up nicely.
 I stopped at 1/2 cup because I didn’t want the vodka to over saturate the cake and make it mush.

 Next, I popped it in the freezer for a few minutes to get it a little frozen.
 I left it for about 30 minutes.